oracle/docker-images/OracleTuxedo/core/README.md

 ## To use
 1. Into an empty directory:
   1. Download the Tuxedo 12.1.3 or 12.2.2 Linux 64bit installer from [OTN](http://www.oracle.com/technetwork/middleware/tuxedo/downloads/index.html)
-  2. Download all the files from this github directory
+  2. Download all the files from this GitHub repository
   3. Drop the downloaded Tuxedo installer to the corresponding version directory
   4. Optionally download the latest Tuxedo rolling patch from My Oracle Support
 2. cd dockerfiles
-3. Execute 'bash buildDockerImage.sh' to show the usage of the command.
+3. Execute './buildDockerImage.sh' to show the usage of the command.
 Follow [the guide](./dockerfiles/README.md) to create a docker image.

 You should end up with a docker image tagged oracle/tuxedo:version, for instance, oracle/tuxedo:12.2.2.

-You can then start the image in a new container with:  `docker run -i -t oracle/tuxedo:<version> /bin/bash`, for instance, `docker run -i -t oracle/tuxedo:12.2.2 /bin/bash` which will put you into the container with a bash prompt.
-If you want to test the new container, simply execute the `simpapp_runme.sh` in an empty directory and the script will build and run the Tuxedo simpapp application.
+You can then start the image in a new container with: ``docker run -d -v \${LOCAL_DIR}:/u01/oracle/user_projects oracle/tuxedo:<VERSION>``.
+Note: \${LOCAL_DIR} is a local dir which used in docker image as external storage, it can be any dir.

  * Tuxedo Distribution and Documentation